cs888/demoJenkins/readme.txt

 This is demo project by chandra shekhar TTavant

-I was thinking about it.
+I was thinking about it on day to day basis.